sarrietav-dev/votapp/README.md

 - react-router/react-router-dom: To orginize component access and redirection.
 - redux: To manage state between components.
 - redux-thunk: To handle the state management logic (No styling related).
-- uuid: To ensure random ids when mapping.
+- shortid: To ensure random ids when mapping.
+- react-hook-form: To have better performance when dealing with forms.

 #### Workspace structure
 - **src/App.js**: Main component.